travlr-archived/CodeDepot/README.rst

 			  * Open source community is already a very large community.
 	* The thin client model provides expediencies when developing for various hardware and system platforms.
-	* I need to develop the business model for software producers and consumers.
+	* Develop the business model for software producers and consumers.
 		 * conventional market ???
 	* Minimum Viable Product
 		 * decide and elaborate a minimum viable product model would be to just build the concept